 Protip: Don’t get “too” personal.
 Giving them insight to your weekend partying on instagram or inviting them to a party with your bros from college might do more harm than good.
 Use your own discretion and err on the side of professional yet approachable.

-Being approachable and reaching out to your customers personally isn’t just a nice thing to do, it can ultimately reduce churn & increase referrals.Click to tweet
+Being approachable + reaching out to your customers isn’t just nice, it can ultimately reduce churn & increase referrals.Click to tweet

 Spending money can be stressful, but games are fun, right?
 If you can gamify a user’s experience, every interaction will feel like an achievement, and your customers will actually enjoy engaging with your product.